NON-COMPETITIVE AND COMPETITIVE RACE - even the non-competitive one has a timing service managed by TDS.

 Points of interest: Gemma Oasis, Contrà Soarda, Falls of Silan, Tagliafuoco.

-The big novelty is the passage through the valley formed by the river Silan, which forms waterfalls and waterholes due to its shape, cutting the last south-eastern offshoots of the Plateau of the Sette Comuni!
-An opportunity to discover ancient mulattiere (rural roads to move pack animals) close to the centre of Bassano del Grappa.
+The biggest change is the stretch that passes through the valley formed by the river Silan, the layout of which creates waterfalls and pools, cutting through the south-easternmost reaches of the Sette Comuni district!
+This is an opportunity to discover ancient mule tracks just a stone’s throw from the centre of Bassano del Grappa.